Kazyel/portfolio/README.md

 # 🌸 My Portfolio

-A modern, responsive portfolio website inspired by Japanese aesthetics.
+A modern, responsive portfolio website inspired by eastern aesthetics.
 Built with cutting-edge web technologies to showcase my journey, projects and skills with elegance and simplicity.

 ## ✨ Key Features

-- **🎌 Japanese-Inspired Design** - Clean and minimalist design with a touch of Japanese aesthetics
+- **🎌 Eastern-Inspired Design** - Clean and minimalist design with a touch of eastern aesthetics
 - **📱 Responsive** - Optimized for desktop and mobile devices
 - **🎬 Smooth Animations** - Fluid transitions and interactions using Framer Motion
 - **⚡ Performance Optimized** - Fast loading times and smooth user experience